Looking to mix up the menu at your next cookout?

 As well as this… The Timberline can be controlled via WiFire Technology, which means you can adjust your desired temperature for cooking remotely!

 But for a more hands-on approach, the digital control panel can also be used to set desired temperatures.

 So, how will the Timberline hold up outdoors?

-Like their Tailgater model… This pellet grill has a powder-coated, 430 stainless steel exterior.
-It’s too big to store indoors… So you’ll want to invest in a grill cover to keep rust at bay!
+Like their Tailgater model… These wood pellet grills have a powder-coated, 430 stainless steel exterior.
+They are too big to store indoors… So you’ll want to invest in a grill cover to keep rust at bay!

 The inside will hold up much better… The grill grates are made of 304 stainless steel!

-So far, this is the most expensive pellet grill on our list!
+So far, these are the most expensive pellet grills on our list!
 At the time of writing, a freestanding Traeger Timberline will cost you $3,799.95.

 5. Best WiFi Pellet Grill: Camp Chef WoodWind

 Cooking Area: 797 Square Inch (24”) / 1,236 Square Inch (36”)